Bread Dad

 11. Cheese Spreads – Rather than adding a “slab” of cheese, some people like to try different cheese spreads on their sandwiches.

 12. Coconut Butter – Coconut butter can be used as a rich & creamy spread with sandwiches.
-For example, some people like to spread coconut butter on a slice of bread and then sprinkle fruit slices (i.e. banana) on top.
+For example, some people like to spread coconut butter on a slice of bread and then sprinkle fruit slices (e.g. banana) on top.
 Updated.

 14. Cranberry Sauce – Cranberry sauce is a great condiment for turkey sandwiches!!